fishiyama/thesis-suppl/README.md

 ![image](https://user-images.githubusercontent.com/111185366/193454046-6604d2aa-f803-40c6-88f4-d7c13eb85da3.png)
-please remind the "theoretical limit of time-frequency resolution", and compare it with this code. which do you think is the reality? our code is real, and please find the truth against written textures.
+please remind the "theoretical limit of time-frequency resolution", and compare it with this code. which do you think is the reality? our code is real, and please find the truth against written textures. the reaon is written in my thesis. thanks.